 Explores major trends in American art comprising painting, sculpture, architecture, urban design, and the decorative arts from 1600 to present.

-We will explore the major issues, achievements and movements in American art from its beginnings to the present, studying the dramatic changes that occurred in American art, history and culture during this time.
+American Art and Architecture, Winter 2014 We will explore the major issues, achievements and movements in American art from its beginnings to the present, studying the dramatic changes that occurred in American art, history and culture during this time.
 Issues of gender, class and race will be very important in this course.
-Examining relevant themes and issues in a historical and conceptual context, we will be focusing on painting, sculpture, architecture, folk art, printmaking and photography.
+Examining relevant themes and issues in a historical and conceptual context, we will be focusing on painting, sculpture, architecture and photography.

 Student learning goals

 Students will gain an understanding and appreciation of the development of American art and artistic movements.

 Through discussion and analysis students will learn to recognize the major artists of the time periods addressed and learn to examine the creative production, societal roles and art historical critiques of American artists and art movements.

 Students will develop the ability to make their own art in response to direct observation and research about historically significant artists.

 The course will provide an in-depth understanding of general movements in art history, including European and Mexican art, to provide a wider context for the course material.

 Students will acquire skills in research, writing and critical thinking through reading and written assignments, including term papers and essay exams.